Table of Contents

 - Celiac disease

-Causes of lower abdominal pain or pelvic pain, specifically seen in women
+Causes of lower abdominal pain or pelvic pain, specifically in women

-In women, the causes of lower abdominal pain should include the following:
+In women, the causes of lower abdominal pain may include: